 This lemon curd ice cream is deliciously soft and creamy.
 If you like lemon curd and also can’t pass up a bowl of ice cream, this will be the perfect dessert for you.
-Especially as it is sugar free.
+Especially as it is low carb sugar free.

 Have you ever wanted to just take a spoon to a jar of lemon curd (or perhaps you have) then this is as good as that!
 But in ice cream form!
 It’s a bowl of the perfect summer.
 Made with my sugar free lemon curd keeping it low in carbs and no sugar.
 Although I made this in my ice cream maker, I think that this would work as a no churn ice cream too.